TE-Flutter/quiz-app/README.md

 # Quiz App

 This is a simple Flutter application that you can use.
 It can be useful if you want to implement surveys and quizzes for your ideas.
 Questions, points and answers can be changed.
-After passing, the result is counted
+After passing, the result is counted.

 ## Examples